chimera-linux/cports/Packaging.md

   the program to wrap, while the second element is the wrapper name.
 You can use this to e.g. use `sed` as `sed` by wrapping `/usr/bin/gsed`, in case it is too much trouble to patch the build system.
+* `file_modes` *(dict)* A dictionary of strings to 3-tuples, where the string keys are file paths (relative to the package, e.g. `usr/foo`) and the 3-tuples contain user definition, group definition and permissions.
+  The user and group definitions have the format `name:id` where `name` is the user/group name and `id` is the explicit numeric id.
+Other formats are not allowed, as the numbers are not known at build time.
+The last field is a regular permissions integer.
+This can be used when the package creates a new group or user and needs to have files that are owned by that (the user/group should be created in a `pre` hook to be available during extraction).
+Keep in mind that the `suid` checks and so on still happen, so if you make the permissions `suid`, you also need to declare the file in `suid_files`.
 * `hardening` *(list)* Hardening options to be enabled or disabled for the template.
 Refer to the hardening section for more information.
 This is a simple list of strings that works similarly to `options`, with `!`